 - Constraint subsumption: Eliminates weaker constraints implied by stronger constraints generated from the same branch instruction, most likely due to successive iterations of an input-dependent loop (see Sect.
 3.3); - Constraint skipping: Does not negate stronger constraints that imply weaker constraints generated from the same branch instruction (see Sect.
-3.3); - Flip count limit: Establishes the maximum number of times that a constraint generated from a particular program instruction may be negated [15].
+3.3); - Flip count limit: Establishes the maximum number of times that a constraint generated from a particular program instruction may be negated [16].

 Note that F is the configuration of SAGE that is currently used in production.

 Fig. 1 shows the instructions of the ANI parser that are covered by each configuration.
-We partition the covered instructions in those that are found in user32.dll and gdi32.dll (projected coverage), and those that are found in the other 3 DLLs (remaining coverage).
-Note that the instructions in user32.dll and gdi32.dll are responsible for parsing untrusted bytes and are, therefore, critical for bug finding.
+We partition the covered instructions in those that are found in user32.dll and gdi32.dll (projected coverage), and those that are found in user32.dll and gdi32.dll are responsible for parsing untrusted bytes and are, therefore, critical for bug finding.
 As shown in Fig. 1, configuration E, for which options "summarization at maximum runtime" and "constraint subsumption" are turned on, achieves the highest projected coverage.
-Configuration D, for which only "constraint subsumption" is turned on, achieves a slightly lower coverage.
-This suggests that summarizing when the maximum runtime is exceeded helps in guiding the search towards new program instructions; in particular, it avoids repeatedly exploring the code of the summarized functions.
+Configuration D, for which only "constraint subsumption" is turned on, achieves that summarizing when the maximum runtime is exceeded helps in guiding the search toward new program instructions; in particular, it avoids repeatedly exploring the code of the summarized functions.
 In contrast, configurations A-C, for which "constraint skipping" is turned on, achieve the lowest projected coverage.
-This indicates that testing input-dependent loops for more than just a single number of iterations is critical in increasing code coverage.
+This indicates that testing input-dependent loops for more than just a single number of iterations is critical in increasing coverage.

 Fig. 2 shows the time (in minutes) it takes for each configuration to stop exploring the ANI parser.
 Note that configuration B stops in the smallest amount of time (approximately 15 hours); this is because too many constraints are pruned due to options "constraint subsumption", "constraint skipping", and "flip count limit", which are turned on.
-Configuration E, which achieves the highest projected coverage (Fig. 1), stops exploring the parser in the second smallest amount of time, that is, in approximately 21.5 hours-roughly 55% faster than the generational-search strategy used in production (configuration F).
+D achieves almost the same projected coverage as F (Fig. 1) in much less time, indicating that ad-hoc heuristics such as flip count limits are no longer necessary with IC-Cut.
+Configuration E, which achieves the highest projected coverage, stops exploring the parser in the second smallest amount of time, that is, in approximately 21.5 hours-roughly 55% faster than the generational-search strategy used in production (configuration F).